XRT Native APIs¶

 3

-4 // Create Buffer in DDR/Global memory & prepare input
+4 // Create buffer in DDR / global memory and prepare input

 5 auto in_bo = xrt::aie::bo (device, SIZE * sizeof (float), 0, 0);